rancher/rke2/docs/backup_restore.md

 systemctl start rke2-server
 ```

-4. Remove rke2 db directory on the other server nodes as follows:
+4. Remove the rke2 db directory on the other server nodes as follows:
 ```
 rm -rf /var/lib/rancher/rke2/server/db
 ```